studywysc/studywysc.github.io/docs/_docs/about/privacy.md

 ### Deleted data

 When you delete your Discord account, any content related to your engagement with Wysc through Discord may remain accessible, though anonymized.
 [See Discord's Privacy Policy](https://discordapp.com/privacy) for more information on how data from deleted accounts are handled.

+Even when you request for your data to be deleted from Wysc, please be aware that even when we delete as much data as we directly hold and control through our systems, your data may still reside with third party services we use [as listed on our Credits page](/docs/about/credits).
+For example, when you leave Wysc, your contributions are still logged by GitHub, and we are unable to remove your contributions from the git commit logs due to the fact that we do not control GitHub's servers.

 ### Location of Site and Data